Ecwid/ecwid-api-docs/includes/_webhooks.md

 **Ecwid can't access your endpoint**

 When [setting up webhooks](#setting-up-webhooks), make sure that your endpoint is publicly accessible by any resource (no local servers, etc.).
 This way, Ecwid services can successfully send and deliver POST requests to your endpoint.

-**Webhooks are added to an existing application**

-If you registered your app without webhooks functionality and added it later on, please make sure to reinstall the app for the changes to apply faster in Ecwid.

 If you made sure that all of the above steps are not concerning your case, please contact us and we will help you.